 Executive Associate Director of Enforcement and Removal Operations Henry Lucero said that at the start of the pandemic, ICE announced that officers were given their own discretion in operations, focusing mainly on public safety threats and those subject to mandatory detention, while prioritizing public health.
 The March posture is still in effect, and the use of discretion will remain in effect until further notice.

-ICE never stopped making arrests, and over the past 30 days, officers were asked to target those previous convictions or charges for crimes with victims, Lucero said.
+ICE never stopped making arrests, and over the past 30 days, officers were asked to target those with previous convictions or charges for crimes with victims, Lucero said.
 During the operation, which began July 13 and ended Aug.
-20, more than 2,000 individuals were arrested — 85% of whom had past criminal convictions or charges.
+20, more than 2,000 people were arrested — 85% of whom had past criminal convictions or charges.
+The 2,000 people detained by ICE during the period were not reflective of the entire number arrested by ICE, only the focused operation.

 The operation started by focusing on those with domestic violence conviction charges due to the time spent at home as a response to COVID-19, he said.
 As the search continued, ICE expanded the search to include those with victim crime charges or convictions.

-Lucero asserted that these arrests are happening daily around the country, not solely during an “enforcement period.”
+Lucero said these arrests are happening daily around the country, not solely during an “enforcement period.”
 During this operation, there were more officers “focused on arresting these at large criminals,” and although the operation is over, ICE will continue to arrest criminal aliens and other at-large criminal violators.

 Further, the health of all involved — officers and immigrants — was a focus of the operation, he said.

 “We never said we were going to stop arresting individuals — we said we were going to prioritize and focus on those who are public safety threats,” Lucero said.
-He added that the discretion piece could mean that just because an individual was arrested did not mean they would be detained and ineligible for bond or release.
+He added that the discretion piece could mean that just because a personwas arrested did not mean they would be detained and ineligible for bond or release.

-A little over 900 individuals were released, who were not subject to mandatory detention, that had chronic healthcare history and deemed not to be public safety or flight risk, Lucero said.
+A little over 900 people were released, who were not subject to mandatory detention, who had chronic healthcare history and deemed not to be public safety or flight risk, Lucero said.
 And some who were flight risks were given ankle monitors to ensure compliance.

-At the time of the call, approximately 29,000 individuals had been COVID tested in ICE facilities around the country, further voluntary testing continues, Lucero said.
+At the time of the call, approximately 29,000 people had been COVID tested in ICE facilities around the country, and voluntary testing continues, Lucero said.

-The 2,000 people detained by ICE during the period were not reflective of the entire number of individuals arrested by ICE, only the focused operation, Lucero said.
 He was unaware of any ICE officers who contracted COVID as a result of this operation.
 As of Sept.
 3, the total detainment population nationwide sat at 20,713, with 841 of those testing positive for COVID.
-These individuals are housed in separate quarters to help curb spread, according to the ICE website.
+These people are housed in separate quarters to help curb spread, according to the ICE website.